Dormition Cathedral, Moscow: Present structure

 It was thoroughly restored in 1894-1895 and from 1910 to 1918.
 On November 21, 1917, the cathedral was the setting for the installation of Tikhon (Bellavin), the Metropolitan of Moscow, as the first patriarch of the restored Patriarchate of Moscow.
-However, following the 1917 Russian Revolution, the new Bolshevik government closed all churches in the Moscow Kremlin, and converted the cathedral into a museum.
+However, following the 1917 Russian Revolution, the new Bolshevik government closed all churches in the Moscow Kremlin and converted the cathedral into a museum.
 By special permission from Vladimir Lenin, the last Pascha (Easter service) was held in 1918.
 The final moment of this Paschal service was the subject of an unfinished painting by Pavel Korin entitled Farewell to Rus.
 Most of the church treasures were transferred to the Kremlin Armory, or were sold overseas.

 The building was repaired in 1949/50, 1960 and 1978.

 In 1990, the Dormition Cathedral was returned to the church for periodic religious services, shortly before the dissolution of the Soviet Union.
 It was restored to the Russian Orthodox Church in 1991.

 Architecture

-Dormition Cathedral is a tremendous six-pillared building with five apses and five domes.
-It was modeled after the Assumption Cathedral in Vladimir, in that it made extensive use of limestone masonry on a high limestone base, and was laid out as a three nave church with a vaulted cross-dome.
+The Dormition Cathedral is an impressive structure, featuring six pillars, five apses, and five domes.
+Its design was inspired by the Assumption Cathedral in Vladimir, especially in its use of limestone masonry set on a raised limestone foundation.
+The cathedral follows a three-nave layout and includes a vaulted cross-dome, showcasing classic elements of its architectural roots.
 It is built of well-trimmed white-stone blocks.
 However, Fioravanti did not use cantilever vaults as was common in Russian architecture, but introduced groin vaults and transverse arches.
 For the upper portion of the building, he used specially-made bricks, larger than the standard Russian size, which reduced weight and allowed for more slender arch supports.
-Thus, the easternmost pair of columns in front of the apses are typically Russian in the use of massive rectangular open piers, whereas the remaining four are simpler Corinthian columns.
+Thus, the easternmost pair of columns in front of the apses is typically Russian in the use of massive rectangular open piers, whereas the remaining four are simpler Corinthian columns.
 The slim shape of these columns contributes significantly to the light, spacious effect of the interior.

 Inside, the church decoration is dominated by its fresco painting.
 The huge iconostasis dates from 1547, but its two highest tiers are later additions from 1626 and 1653/1654 under Patriarch Nikon.
 In addition to its liturgical function, the iconostasis also served as a sort of trophy wall, in that Russian Tsars would add the most important icons from cities they had conquered to their collection.
 One of the oldest, icons with the bust of Saint George dates from the 12th century and was transferred to Moscow by Tsar Ivan IV on the conquest of the city of Veliky Novgorod in 1561.

-However, one of the most important icons of the Russian Orthodox Church, the Theotokos of Vladimir kept at the cathedral from 1395 to 1919 is now at the Tretyakov Gallery.
+However, one of the most important icons of the Russian Orthodox Church, the Theotokos of Vladimir kept at the cathedral from 1395 to 1919, is now at the Tretyakov Gallery.

 Near the south entrance to the cathedral is the Monomach Throne of Ivan IV (1551).